Language and Syntax Documentation

 }

-input "addem_up" {
+variable "addem_up" {

-value = input.one.value + input.two.value
+value = variable.one + variable.two

 }